ga-curriculum/python-fastapi-unit-testing-with-pytest/writing-unit-tests/README.md

     test_db.add(user)
     test_db.commit()

-    # Log in as a mock user and get authentication headers
+    # Use the login helper to generate authentication headers for the existing mock user
     headers = login(test_app, 'testUser123', 'mys3cretp2ssw0rd')

     # Data for creating a new tea